Bud Spencer: Legacy

+Scultura XXL di Bud Spencer (2025) at Cavallino-Treporti, work of Cristiana Pedersoli, near Luxury Camp at Union Lido.

 Spencer posthumously received the America Award in 2018 from the Italy–USA Foundation.

-In Hungary, where his films were hugely popular during the communist regime, a larger-than-life-sized bronze statue of Spencer created by sculptor Szandra Tasnádi was unveiled on 11 November 2017 in downtown Budapest, with Spencer's daughter Cristiana in attendance.
+In Hungary, where his films were hugely popular during the communist regime, a larger-than-life-sized bronze statue of Spencer created by sculptor Szandra Tasnádi was unveiled on 11 November 2017 in Budapest, with Spencer's daughters in attendance.
 The statue's pedestal bears the inscription Mi sohasem veszekedtünk ("We never argued"), a quote from Terence Hill's eulogy referring to their long-lasting friend- and partnership.

+Statue of Bud Spencer on the quay at Livorno from 2019.

 A beat 'em up video game titled Bud Spencer & Terence Hill: Slaps and Beans, closely based on Spencer and Hill's cinematic work, was developed by the Italian firm Trinity Team srls and first published by the German firm Buddy Productions GmbH in 2018.

 In 2021, the Bud Spencer Museum opened in Berlin.

-Bud Spencer Square is in Edinburgh.
+In Schwäbisch Gmünd, the open-air bath was renamed to "Bud Spencer Bad" (popular abbreviation "Bud Bad") in 2011, in the presence of Bud Spencer, to honour his participation in an international swimming contest in 1951 in the same bath, where as at that time a world class swimmer won the competition in 100m freestyle, with 59,8 seconds the only one on 100m at that competition with time under one minute.

+There is a traditional Bud Spencer and Terence Hill Festival in Germany (from 2001), in Italy (from 2005) and in Hungary (from 2007).